Sholtee/rpc/README.md

    ...
    public class CalculatorHost : AppHostBase
    {
      // You may need to set more properties (see documentation).
-This two are mandatory:
+These two are mandatory:

      public override string Name => "Calculator";